Silhadi: Military career

-Along with his relative Medini Rai, Silhadi rose to position of power in the service of Sultan Mahmood Khilji II (ruled 1510-1531) of the Malwa Sultanate.
+Along with his relative Medini Rai, Silhadi rose to position of power in the service of Sultan Mahmud Khilji II (ruled 1510-1531) of the Malwa Sultanate.
 Medini Rai and Silhadi were de facto rulers of the northeastern Malwa region during Mahmood’s reign.
 Bhilsa, Chanderi and Raisen were their strongholds.
 At one time they had become so powerful that they seemed to start open rebellion.
-But in any ways they became semi-independent regions.
+But in any ways, they became semi-independent regions.

 Both Silhadi and Rai assisted by Rana Sanga of Mewar managed to conquer most of the Malwa.
 Chanderi was capital of Medini rai's kingdom Malwa now, under lordship of Sanga.
 While Silhadi established himself as lord of Sarangpur and Raisen region as a vassal ruler of Rana Sanga.
 He remained a decisive factor in the politics of north and central India during his life and was responsible for sinking the fortunes of many kings by his sudden defections.
 He joined the Mughals with a garrison of 30,000 Rajputs.
 After betraying Rana Sanga, Silhadi converted to Islam and was given the name "Silah-al-din".
 According to some historians this betrayal never happened and was a later concoction.
-R.C Majumadar mentions, "Silhadi continued to help mewar loyally long after the battle and was one of the trustiest officers of Sanga's Son and successor RatanSimha, story of treachery of Silhadi was a much later invention".
-Dirk H. A. Kolff mentions that Silhadi, who was kept under surveillance in camp of Bahadur Shah of Gujarat opted to convert to Islam as a radical solution during siege of Raisen fort by the Gujarati Army.
+R.C Majumadar mentions, "Silhadi continued to help Mewar loyally long after the battle and was one of the trustiest officers of Sanga's Son and successor Ratan Simha, story of treachery of Silhadi was a much later invention".
+Dirk H. a.
+Kolff mentions that Silhadi, who was kept under surveillance in camp of Bahadur Shah of Gujarat opted to convert to Islam as a radical solution during siege of Raisen fort by the Gujarati Army.